-This will provide the programs, the scripts, and a lot of
+provide the programs, the scripts, and a lot of supporting files

-frequently, so its md5sum will change if it is newer than what is shown below.
+md5sum will change if it is newer than what is shown below.
 Newer

 versions of the installer are expected to work with these

-The binaries are mostly linked to static libraries such as
+The binaries are mostly linked to included static libraries or

 several scripts will fail if the following packages are not

 Libraries and libxcb-1.12 are needed for inimf, mf, pdfclose,

 pdfopen and xdvi-xaw.
 But if you are using asy, or using a